 $5,000-$9,999 $500 increments

-An absentee bid is left by a bidder who cannot attend an auction.
-The bid represents the maximum amount the bidder is willing to pay for a particular lot, not including buyer’s premium.
-There must be a competing bid to authenticate the bid, therefore, the Auctioneer does not automatically start with the top limit of an absentee bid.
-A bidder can consequently win the lot for less than the top limit left on the Absentee Bid Form.
-If there are no competing bids, the Auctioneer may use his discretion and pass the lot, where it will be auctioned again at the next auction.
-In the event of identical bids, Weschler’s has the sole and complete discretion as to which bid to execute, but the first bid received normally will be preferred.
-Absentee Bid Forms are available online here and at the office.
+An absentee bid is a bid that is executed on behalf of a bidder during a live auction.
+The bid represents the maximum amount the bidder is willing to pay for a particular lot (before buyer’s premium and sales tax–if applicable are added).
+There must be a competing bid to authenticate the bid, therefore, the bidding does not automatically start with the top limit of an absentee bid.
+A bidder can consequently win the lot for less than the top limit of their bid.
+Absentee bidders may place bids using the bid form available online here, or by contacting Linda Niehaus at 202-628-1281.

-Telephone bidding is offered as a courtesy to clients who can’t attend an auction in person.
-For a telephone bid, a member of Weschler’s staff will call you from the auction floor to bid on your behalf for the desired lot.
-Telephone bidding is available for our Metro Online Auctions and our Capital Collections Auctions.
-Simply complete the absentee bid form, including the telephone number(s) where you can be reached on the day of the auction instead of your max bid.
-As a guide, Weschler’s auctions proceed at a rate of approximately eighty lots per hour, and we will attempt to call you several lots in advance of your lot.
+Telephone bidding is only offered for our Capital Collections Auctions.
+During the auction, a member of Weschler’s staff will call you from the auction floor to bid on your behalf for the desired lot.
+To make arrangements for a telephone bid, complete the absentee bid form, including the telephone number(s) where you can be reached on the day of the auction.
+As a guide, Weschler’s auctions proceed at a rate of approximately eighty lots per hour.
+We will attempt to call you several lots in advance of your lot.
 While we do our best to reach you during the auction, we cannot be held responsible for bad connections or missed or dropped phone calls.
 Contact Linda Niehaus for more information or to arrange a telephone bid.
-You can also complete our online bid form.

 A lot is the unit of sale.
 The lot may be a single painting, a chair, a hundred-piece set of china, or a diamond necklace with a pair of matching earrings.
 There is no limit to the number of items that may constitute a lot.
 Items cannot be bought individually nor separated from a lot.

-A list of lots is available on our website for each upcoming auction.
-To access a lot listing, click on the Bid Now tab in the upper right section of the header menu, scroll down to find the sale date, then click explore auction.
-Printed copies of the Metro Auction listings are also available at the office for a one-dollar charitable donation.
-The catalogues for our Capital Collections Auctions are available at the gallery during exhibition week and in advance by subscription.
+A lot listing is available on our website for each upcoming auction.
+To access the auction listing, click on the Bid Now tab in the upper right section of the header menu, scroll down to find the sale date, then click explore auction.
+The catalogues for our Capital Collections Auctions are available on our website approximately three weeks before the auction, along with a downloadable pdf version.

 The price realized is the hammer price plus the buyer’s premium.
 This number is the final price published in press releases and online highlights.